tippitoppington/github-slideshow/_posts/0000-01-02-tippitoppington.md

 ---
 layout: slide
-title: "Welcome to our tippitoppington's slide!"
+title: "Welcome to tippitoppington's slide!"
 ---

 This is my awesome slide :tada;